ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 1. A record name related to the domain name being validated, usually constructed by prepending an application specific label.

-2. One or more random tokens.
+2. One or more Unique Tokens.

 ## TXT Record based Validation {#txt-record}

 The RECOMMENDED method of doing DNS-based domain control validation is to use DNS TXT records as the Validation Record.
-The name is constructed as described in {{name}}, and RDATA MUST contain at least a Random Token (constructed as in {{random-token}}).
+The name is constructed as described in {{name}}, and RDATA MUST contain at least a Unique Token provided by the Application Service Provider (constructed according to the properties described in {{unique-token}}).
 If there are multiple RDATA strings for a record, the Application Service Provider MUST treat them as a concatenated string.
-If metadata (see {{metadata}}) is not used, then the unique token generated as-above can be placed as the only contents of the RDATA.
+If metadata (see {{metadata}}) is not used, then the Unique Token generated as-above can be placed as the only contents of the RDATA.
 For example:

     _example_service-challenge.example.com.
 IN   TXT  "3419...3d206c4"

 This again allows the Application Service Provider to query only for application-specific records it needs, while giving flexibility to the User adding the DNS record (i.e., they can be given permission to only add records under a specific prefix by the DNS administrator).

-Application Service Providers MUST validate that a random token in the TXT record matches the one that they gave to the User for that specific domain name.
+Application Service Providers MUST validate that a Unique Token in the TXT record matches the one that they gave to the User for that specific domain name.
 Whether or not multiple Validation Records can exist for the same domain is up to the Application Service Provider's application specification.
 In case there are multiple TXT records for the specific domain name, the Application Service Provider MUST confirm at least one record matches.

-### Random Token {#random-token}
+### Unique Token {#unique-token}

-A unique token should be used in the challenge.
-It should be a random value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User) with the following properties:
+A Unique Token is used in the challenge and is a value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User).
+The Unique Token MUST be constructed in a manner which has adequate uniqueness so as to guarantee a causal relationship between its issuance and its appearance in a DNS record.
+If multiple Application Service Providers are using the same Validation Record name then the Unique Token MUST be constructed in a way that prevents collisions.

-1. MUST have at least 128 bits of entropy.
-2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

-See {{RFC4086}} for additional information on randomness requirements.
+Examples of Unique Token construction include:

+* A random token, such as constructed according to {{random-token}}
+* A URI {{RFC3986}} namespaced to the Application Service Provider and uniquely identifying the challenge or User
+* A keyed cryptographic hash of information known to the Application Service Provider which uniquely identifies the challenge or User

+This Unique Token is placed in either the RDATA or an owner name, as described in the rest of this section.
+Some methods of validation may involve multiple independent Unique Tokens.

+If sensitive information is used to dervive a Unique Token, that information should be fed through a potentially keyed cryptographic hash as part of constructing the token.

-Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
+Base32 encoding ({{!RFC4648, Section 6}}) or hexadecimal base16 encoding  ({{!RFC4648, Section 8}}) are RECOMMENDED to be specified when the Unique Token would exist in a DNS label such as in a CNAME target.
 This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
 If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
 Note that DNS labels are limited to 63 octets which limits how large such a token may be.

-This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
-Some methods of validation may involve multiple independent random tokens.
+#### Random Token Construction {#random-token}

+One way of constructing Unique Tokens is to use random values which:

+1. MUST have at least 128 bits of entropy.
+2. are base64url ({{!RFC4648, Section 5}}) encoded, base32 encoded, or hexidecimal base16 encoded.

+See {{RFC4086}} for additional information on randomness requirements.

 ### Token Metadata {#metadata}

-It may be desirable to associate metadata with the token in a Validation Record.
-When specified, metadata SHOULD be encoded in the RDATA via space-separated ASCII key-value pairs, with the key "token" prefixing the random token.
+It may be desirable to associate metadata with the Unique Token in a Validation Record.
+When specified, metadata SHOULD be encoded in the RDATA via space-separated ASCII key-value pairs, with the key "token" prefixing the Unique Token.
 For example:

     _example_service-challenge.example.com.
 IN   TXT  "token=3419...3d206c4"